-The County Board shall establish a schedule of fees for administering this Ordinance.
+The County Board shall, by resolution from time to time, establish a schedule of fees for administering this Ordinance.
 The schedule of fees shall be on public display in the office of the Zoning Administrator and may be changed only by the County Board.
 No certificate or permit shall be issued unless required fees have been paid in full.